clhenrick/gdal_hillshade_tutorial/README.md

 ## Description

-Participants will learn how to work with Digital Elevation Model data and use GDAL to generate a shaded relief / hillshade for the Kings Canyon National Park area, in the southern Sierra Nevada mountain range, California.
-The commands in this tutorial are meant to be run in the Bash shell on Mac OS X or a Linux OS but these processes can also be accomplished using QGIS.
+Participants will learn how to work with [Digital Elevation Model](http://en.wikipedia.org/wiki/Digital_elevation_model) data and use [GDAL](http://en.wikipedia.org/wiki/GDAL) to generate a shaded relief / hillshade for the Kings Canyon National Park area, in the southern Sierra Nevada mountain range, California.
+The commands in this tutorial are meant to be run in the Bash shell on Mac OS X or a Linux OS but these processes can also be accomplished using [QGIS](http://www2.qgis.org/en/site/).

+## Assumptions

+Ths tutorial assumes you have GDAL installed and that it is accessible from a [Command Line Interface](http://en.wikipedia.org/wiki/Command-line_interface) such as the [Terminal App](http://guides.macrumors.com/Terminal).
+Some familiarity with the CLI is beneficial but not required.

+MapBox has a [good tutorial on setting up GDAL](https://www.mapbox.com/tilemill/docs/guides/gdal/) if you need to.

 ## The Tutorial